zetxqx/gateway-api-inference-extension/README.md

 Follow this [README](./pkg/README.md) to get the inference-extension up and running on your cluster!

+## End-to-End Tests

+Follow this [README](./test/e2e/README.md) to learn more about running the inference-extension end-to-end test suite on your cluster.

 ## Website

 Detailed documentation is available on our website: https://gateway-api-inference-extension.sigs.k8s.io/